 We also encourage submission of integrative articles related to pedagogy involving multivariate research methods, and to historical treatments of interest and relevance to multivariate research methods.

-MBR will also start a special section entitled Quantitative Methods in Practice: Tutorials.
+MBR also started a special section entitled Quantitative Methods in Practice: Tutorials.

 The intended audiences are: